tigertv/git-info/README.md

-`git diff <filename>`| to show difference in the file between current and previous states `git reflog expire --expire-unreachable=now --all` |  removes all references of unreachable commits in `reflog` `git gc --prune=now` | removes commits without references in `reflog`
+`git diff <filename>`| to show difference in the file between current and previous states `git reflog expire --expire-unreachable=now --all` |  removes all references of unreachable commits in `reflog` `git gc --prune=now` | removes commits without references in `reflog` `git rebase -i HEAD~3` | rebases the last 3 commits in the interactive mode